kcarnold/cs344/content/outline.md

   - Fast technique (inverted index, vector database, etc.) to extract many candidate documents
   - Slow technique (cross-encoder, etc.) to find the best among the candidates

+## Unit 8: NLP Intro

+### Language Models

+- Language models (LMs) are trained to predict the next word in a document.
+- Next-word prediction = classification
+  - Input: document up to the current word
+  - Output: probability distribution over all possible words
+- Training set: a huge set of documents from the Internet
+  - Append an "end of text" token to know where the document ends
+- Trained to minimize "surprise" (cross-entropy loss)
+  - Model predicts a distribution P(word | document so far)
+  - Surprise = how much probability mass the model gave to the actual next word
+    - Low surprise = it made a really good guess
+    - High surprise = its guess was bad (or perhaps the model was rightly unsure)
+- Mathematically:
+  - the model assigns a probability distribution to all possible documents.
+  - P(document) = P(word 1) * P(word 2 | word 1) * P(word 3 | word 1, word 2) * ...
+  - These probabilities would be tiny, so we take the log:
+    - log P(document) = log P(word 1) + log P(word 2 | word 1) + log P(word 3 | word 1, word 2) + ...
+    - The log of a product is the sum of the logs
+    - This is the log-likelihood of the document under the model.
+The negative of this (NLL for negative log-likelihood) is also called the cross-entropy loss.
+    - Dividing this by the number of words in the document gives the average log-likelihood per word, or average cross-entropy loss per word
+  - The model is a function that outputs log P(word | document so far) for each word in the vocabulary
+    - Typically the model outputs logits, which are then passed through a softmax to get probabilities.
+  - The model is trained to minimize cross-entropy loss by stochastic gradient descent on a training set of documents.

+### Sampling from a Language Model

+- How to generate text from a language model?
+  - Start with a prompt (e.g., "Every morning I wake up and")
+  - Use the model to predict the next word
+  - Use the predicted distribution to choose the next word
+  - Keep adding words until the end-of-text token is generated
+- This corresponds to the left-to-right factorization of the joint probability distribution over documents:
+  - P(document) = P(word 1) * P(word 2 | word 1) * P(word 3 | word 1, word 2) * ...
+  - At each step, we're sampling from a conditional distribution
+  - That distribution only depends on the words that came before it
+  - So we can sample from it independently of the words that come after it
+- Implications:
+  - the model never "looks ahead" to see what words come after the current word.
+  - We can get the model to "rationalize" a statement by including that statement as part of its prompt.
+The model's only "memory" is contained in the words it's already generated, so we can "edit" that memory by changing the document so far.
+- Temperature
+  - The model's predictions are a probability distribution over all possible words
+  - We can control how much randomness is in the distribution by changing the temperature
+  - Can be used to control the "creativity" or "diversity" of the model's output
+    - Higher temperature = more randomness.
+Extreme: infinite temperature = uniform distribution over all words
+    - Lower temperature = less randomness.
+Extreme: 0 temperature = always choose the most likely word
+  - Computed by dividing the logits by the temperature before passing them through the softmax
+  - Temperature = 1.0 means no change
+  - In practice, it's a balance:
+    - Too high temperature = output isn't dependable.
+With some probability, the model will output something highly unusual.
+    - Too low temperature = output is unusually dull.
+Human communication rarely chooses the single most likely thing (otherwise why would we bother communicating?), so always picking the most likely word yields text that is unusually flat.
+  - OpenAI's default temperature is 0.7 (a balance between predictability and interestingness)

+### Text as Input

+How to represent text as input to a neural network?

+- Input: a sequence of token ids.
+Output: a probability distribution over all possible tokens.
+- Token: a single unit.
+Can be a word, a character, a subword, etc.
+- Classical approaches:
+  - Character-level language models
+    - Input: a sequence of characters
+    - Output: probability distribution over all possible characters
+  - Word-level language models
+    - Input: a sequence of words
+    - Output: probability distribution over all possible words
+- Pros and cons
+  - Character-level models:
+    - Pros: robust to spelling variations or unknown words
+    - Cons: each word requires many tokens, so requires more computation.
+Difficult to learn long-range dependencies (many tokens away, info is spread over many tokens).
+Internals of the model are hard to interpret.
+  - Word-level models:
+    - Pros: each word requires only one token, so requires less computation.
+Relationships between words are easier to learn.
+Internals of the model are easier to interpret.
+    - Cons:
+      - no sharing between obviously related words (e.g., "dog" and "dogs" are completely separate tokens; can only learn their relationship by example)
+      - any word that doesn't appear in the training set is completely unknown (even if its spelling is similar to a word that does appear in the training set, e.g., "dog" vs. "dogg")
+- Modern approach: sub-word tokenization (e.g., Byte-Pair Encoding, SentencePiece, etc.)
+  - Common words are represented by a single token
+  - Less common words are represented by a sequence of tokens
+    - e.g., "dogg" might be represented by "dog" + "##g" (where "##" is a special token that indicates a sub-word)
+    - Alternative to marking sub-words with "##" is to include the leading space in the first token of the sub-word sequence (e.g., "dogg" might be represented by " dog" + "g")

+### Instruction Fine-Tuning (IFT) and Reinforcement Learning (RLHF)

+The `text-davinci-003` model we were using was trained by:

+1. LM pretraining: Pretraining via language modeling on a large corpus of text
+  - Almost certainly includes a lot of synthesized text, such as math problems and examples of spelling out words.
+Probably also includes synthetic or curated data on rhyming, word pronunciation, etc.
+2. <abbr title="Instruction Fine-Tuning">IFT</abbr>: Fine-tuning on a dataset of examples of instructions ("tell me a joke", "summarize this article", etc.) paired with a "demonstration" of the desired output.
+3. <abbr title="Reinforcement Learning from Human Feedback">RLHF</abbr> with <abbr title="Proximal Policy Optimization">PPO</abbr>: Let the model generate outputs, and then have a human judge whether they're good or bad.
+Use this feedback to improve the model.
+  - Tweak: Instead of asking humans about every output, they (1) ask a human to rate a few outputs, (2) train a model to predict the human's rating from the output, and (3) use that model's rating as the reward signal for RLHF.

+For details, see [Illustrating Reinforcement Learning from Human Feedback (RLHF)](https://huggingface.co/blog/rlhf) and [What Makes a Dialog Agent Useful?](https://huggingface.co/blog/dialog-agents) on the Hugging Face blog.

 ## Other Topics on Demand